k0siara/composer/README.md

 }
 ```

 Most of the screens you create will look like this.
 Initial, Loading, Success, Error like states.
 So is it worth writing it every time?

-NO, JUST USE ComposerUiState and you're ready to go.
+Nope.

-Using ComposerUiState gives you access to these predefined states for every screen:
+Using composer's SimpleUiState and/or ComplexUiState gives you access to these predefined states for every screen:

 - Loading
 - Retrying